 Guidebook, Photo and Map LibraryI have an extensive guidebook, photo and map library for the Andes at our office in Castle Douglas.
-With over 50 guidebooks and 270 topographic maps, plus a large number of other reference books, magazine articles and other materials this is one of the most extensive collections on the geography of the Andes in the world.
-For copyright reasons we cannot copy any of this material, but genuine personal callers are always welcome to visit and browse.
+With over 50 guidebooks and 270 topographic maps, plus a large number of other reference books, magazine articles and other materials this is one of the most extensive collections on mountaineering the Andes in the world.
+For copyright reasons we cannot copy and send out any of this material, but genuine personal callers are always welcome to visit and browse.

-I am always interested to buy rare items to improve our collection.
+I am always interested to buy rare items to improve the collection.

 I have over 40 climbing and trekking guidebooks to the Andes and Brazil, mostly in Spanish or Portuguese.
 I also have a large reference collection of journal and magazine articles.
 Only a few of these are available outside South America, and many of them are no longer available anywhere!